ogurcan/blockchain/ethereum/doc/Receiving Ethers Using a Contract.md

 }
 ```

 The `suicide(address)` method uses negative gas because the operation frees up space on the blockchain by clearing all of the contract's data from the Ethereum Virtual Machine (EVM).
-As a result, when you check the balance of `Account1`, you should see that the balance is increased.
+As a result, when you check the balance of `Account 1`, you should see that the balance is increased.